BogvNas/javaPF/README.md

-# My lesson project Personal Finance
+# My lesson project Personal Finance!
+He is still in development...........